Johnny Russell (footballer): Sporting Kansas City

 On 31 January 2018, Russell signed with Major League Soccer club Sporting Kansas City on a three-year contract.
 He made his debut for Sporting in the opening game of their 2018 MLS season, a 2–0 defeat against New York City FC on 4 March.
 Russell's solo goal against Los Angeles Galaxy earned him MLS Goal of the Week.
 Russell scored a hat-trick for Sporting KC in a 6–0 win against Vancouver Whitecaps FC on 20 April, earning him the MLS Player of the week award.

 On May 26, 2019, Russell became the first player for Sporting KC to score 2 Hat-tricks which was against Seattle Sounders FC over a 3–2 win.

 In March 2021, Russell was named captain after Matt Besler departed the club.
 On October 28, 2021, Russell was awarded MLS Player of the Week for Week 33 of the 2021 season in recognition of his brace in a 2–0 win over the Los Angeles Galaxy.
 Russell finished the 2021 regular season with 15 goals, placing him as the highest-scoring Scottish-born player in MLS history.

 In that same year he earned Sporting KC Offensive Player of the Year.
 He won it for being the most Scottish male to score the most goals.
 At the MLS Cup Playoffs he scored a goal to help his team win 3–1 against Vancouver Whitecaps FC.
 In the first round of the Western Conference he scored a penalty to help Sporting win over Real Salt Lake, but unfortunately, Sporting lost in the semifinals to Salt Lake.

 He extended his contract with Sporting Kansas City to stay until 2024.

 In 2022 he was named Co-Humanitarian of the year and started in 31 games that season with eight goals and one assist.

 Russell was injured at the start of the season after a Hamstring injury and missed the first games.
 In a match against Portland Timbers in 2023 he was injured at the end of the game.
 Where Peter Vermes said that he will be out 3–4 weeks.

 On matchday 34 of the 2023 Major League Soccer season Russell was fined for failing to leave the field in a timely manner after he was sent off in the 37th minute in a match against Houston Dynamo FC.

 At matchday 38, MLS announced that he was soccer player of matchday for helping Sporting Kansas City score two goals against Minnesota United FC.
 He became third top goal scorer for Kansas City.

 Russell left Kansas City following their 2024 season.

 Real Salt Lake

 On 25 April 2025, Russell signed a contract with MLS side Real Salt Lake until the end of their 2025 season.

+Return to Dundee United

+On 3 March 2026, Russell signed a short-term contract with Scottish Premiership side Dundee United until the end of the season.